FlaxEngine/NetworkSample/README.md

 ![Network Sample Main Menu](Content/network-sample-menu.png)

 [Network Sample](https://github.com/FlaxEngine/NetworkSample) is an open-source sample project that contains multiplayer game lobby implementation with player synchronization and chat.
-It can be sued as a foundation for multiplayer projects using Flax low-level networking transportation layer.
+It can be used as a foundation for multiplayer projects using Flax low-level networking transportation layer.

 Minimum supported Flax version: `1.2`.